ieee-sun/zh-word-cloud/bg/README.md

-Place background imgae `.jpg` you want to make the shape, or instruct the color scheme.
+This folder contains background image `.jpg` you want to make the Cloud's shape, or instruct the font-color scheme.